whoisutsav/whoisutsav.github.io/_posts/2017-09-11-middleware.md

 categories:
 ---

 What is middleware?
 I was initially confronted with this question when developing a web application in Clojure without a framework.
-Many web developers, myself included, work solely at the application layer and are usually even further insulated from the server (not to mention lower level services) by a framework.
+Many web developers, myself included, work solely at the application layer and are usually even further insulated from the server (not to mention lower level system services) by a framework.
 Reflecting on the meaning of middleware has been a small first step towards developing a broader understanding of computer systems themselves.

 ### The application, and the platform